AtticusKuhn/make-money-2/README.md

 This is the sequel to the popular game "make money"

 # Todos
-These are the milestones of development
+These are the milestones of development.
 - [x] fix spelling
 - [x] consistent capitalization
 - [x] hotkeys upgrade